kaitlyndawson/hello-world/README.md

 # hello-world
 repository
-Hello, my name is Kaitlyn ad I am in computer science right now.
+Hello, my name is Kaitlyn and I am in computer science right now.